 The full tables of the parameters and their proposed values are given in Table I. For simplicity, we assume that all parameters are independent of polarization.
 In macrocells, scattering around the BS is rare, which is why the power carried by scattering near the BS has been set to zero.
-The effective radius of the scatterers around the MS has been chosen as 100m for the macrocell, and 30m for the microcell.
-This corresponds well both with physical intuition, and with observed decay time constants in those environments.
-We assume a Gaussian distribution of scatterers locations, and a scatterer cross section that is independent of location.
-However, we stress that the question of how the scatterer locations and cross sections are distributed has not been measured yet.
+The effective radius of the scatterers around the MS has been chosen as 100 m for the macrocell and 30 m for the microcell.
+This corresponds well both with physcial intuition and with observed decay time constants in those environments.
+We assume a Gaussian distribution of scatterer locations and a scatterer cross section that is independent of location.
+However, we stress that the question of how the scatterer locations and cross sections are distributed has yet to be measured.

 In macrocells, the angular spread is mainly determined by the occurrence of far clusters.
-Typical Urban environments (with a small number of far clusters, and a relatively small power carried by that cluster: -10dB was chosen here) thus exhibit a high correlation of the signals at the BS, leading to lower capacities.
-The Rice factor was chosen to be higher in microcells, as a true line-of-sight situation is more probable there than in macrocells.
+Typical urban environments (with a small number of far clusters and a relatively small power carried by that cluster: -10 dB was chosen here) thus exhibit a high correlation of the signals at the BS, leading to lower capacities.
+The Rice factor was chosen to be higher in microcells, as a true LOS situation is more probable there than in macrocells.

-As far as keyhole effects are concerned, over-the-rooftop propagation is of greater importance in macrocells, so that vertical antenna arrangements are affected by the keyhole effect.
-Waveguiding, which can give rise to keyholes for horizontal antenna arrangements, is also important: we chose one roofedge and two waveguides as typical setting [33].
-The delay dispersion of a waveguide was set to 200ns, whereas a roof edge does not introduce delay dispersion.
+As far as keyhole effects are concerned, over-the-rooftop propagation is of greater importance in macrocells so that vertical antenna arrangements are affected by the keyhole effect.
+Waveguiding, which can give rise to keyholes for horizontal antenna arrangements, is also important: We chose one roofedge and two waveguides as typical setting [35].5 The delay dispersion of a waveguide was set to 200 ns, whereas a roof edge does not introduce delay dispersion.
 We also assume that roof edges lead to a strong rank reduction (for vertical arrangements), whereas waveguides imply a "softer" degradation of the rank.

 For the shadowing, we assume independent fading of each cluster, as in the COST259 model.
-The shadowing per cluster is characterized by the shape of the probability density function (assumed to be lognormal), the variance (typically on the order of 3 - 10 dB), and the coherence length anywhere from 5 to 100 m).
-The pathloss is assumed to follow the model of COST231 [32] for macrocells, and [35] for microcells.
+The shadowing per cluster is characterized by the shape of the probability density function (assumed to be lognormal), the variance (typically on the order of 3-10 dB), and the coherence length anywhere from 5 to 100 m).
+The pathloss is assumed to follow the model of COST231 [33] for macrocells, and [37] for microcells.

 Based on the generic model structure and the parameterization presented here, we have developed a simulation program for the generation of impulse responses in the different environments.
-From these, we can derive the cumulative distribution functions (cdf) of the information-theoretic capacities according to[2]
+From these, we can derive the cumulative distribution functions (cdfs) of the information-theoretic capacities according to [2]

-$$C = \log_2 \left[\det \left(I{N{\rm r}N{\rm r}} + \frac{\overline{\Gamma}}{N{\rm t}} \underline{H} \underline{H}^H \right) \right]$$ where $I{N_rN_r}$ is the N_rN_r identity matrix and $\overline{\Gamma}$ is the mean signal-to-noise ratio (SNR) per receiver branch.
+$$C = \log_2 \left[\det \left(I{N_r N_r} + \frac{\overline{\Gamma}}{N_t} \underline{H} \underline{H} \underline{H}^H \right) \right]$$ b)